Nvidia reveals Omniverse Enterprise for simulating products and worlds

 The Omniverse, which was previously available only in early access mode, enables photorealistic 3D simulation and collaboration.
 It’s a metaverse that obeys the laws of physics, and so it enables companies and individuals to simulate things from the real world that can’t be tested easily in the real world, like self-driving cars, which can be dangerous to pedestrians if they aren’t perfected.

-Mattias Wikenmalm, technical specialist at Volvo, said on the panel that it’s necessary to simulate not just the car but the context around the car like a city environment.
+Mattias Wikenmalm, technical specialist at Volvo, said on the panel that it’s necessary to simulate not just the car but the context around the car, like a city environment.

 “The foundation is still the data, and this is the first time we can be data native, where we don’t have to focus on moving data between different systems.
 In this case, data is a first-class citizen,” Wikenmalm said.
 “It’s so nice we can just focus on the data and borrow our data for different applications and transform that data.
 Exchanging data between systems has been complex.
 If we can get that out of the way, we can start building a proper metaverse.”

 BMW is using Omniverse to simulate a full car factory before it builds it.
 And there’s no limit to the testing.
-If someone wanted to create an entire city, or building a simulation of the entire United States for a self-driving car testing ground, it would be possible.
+If someone wanted to create an entire city, or even build a simulation of the entire United States, for a self-driving car testing ground, it would be possible.

 It is intended for tens of millions of designers, engineers, architects, and other creators to use at the same time.
 The designers can work on the same parts of their designs at the same times without overwriting each other, with changes offered as options for others to accept.
 That makes it ideal for large teams to work together.

-Susanna Holt, vice president of engineering for Autodesk, said on the panel that being able to understand someone else’s data is important and it means you don’t have to be locked into a single tool or workflow.
+Susanna Holt, vice president of engineering for Autodesk, said on the panel that being able to understand someone else’s data is important, and it means you don’t have to be locked into a single tool or workflow.

 “We need the bits to talk to one another, and that’s been so hard until now,” she said.
 “It is still hard, as you have to import and export data.
 With USD, it’s the beginning of a new future.”